slatedocs/slate/source/includes/_endpoints.md

 *Uses a provided Plaid public token to link a bank account to a verified entity.*

-This endpoint accepts results from customer interaction with a [Plaid Link](https://plaid.com/docs/#integrating-with-link) integration.
+This endpoint accepts results from customer interaction with a Plaid Link integration.

-Your frontend Plaid integration will need to use a public key from Sila, be set to the "production" environment, and use the "auth" product.
+Your frontend Plaid integration will need to:

+- use a public key from Sila
+- be set to the "production" environment
+- use the "auth" product

 Its onSuccess function will return a public token and metadata object.
-(For an example of how this looks, you can look at Plaid's documentation and review our demo app.)
+(For an example of how this looks, you can look at Plaid's [documentation](https://plaid.com/docs/#integrating-with-link) and review our demo app.)

 ### Requests